ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

   * Britons
   * Celts
   * Franks

+## New components I wanted to make use of
+* Having a physical representation of military units, monks, and villagers
+  * Using different colored d6 dice
+* Having a card bin for storing the cards
+  * Using cardboard card bin (cheap option)
+  * Using BCW collectible card bin (expensive option)
+* Having a physical repreantation of who controls what
+  * Using colored plastic counters (cheap option)
+* Having a physical representation of the research cost
+  * Using purple transluscent cubes (cheap option)
+  * Using book bits (expensive option)
+* Having a physical representation of the resources
+  * Using brown, grey, red, and yellow resource cubes (cheap option)
+  * Using wood, stone, food, and gold resource bits (expensive option)

 ## New content I wanted to add
+### Cards list
+### Population tracker
+### Score tracker
+### Tech trees

 ### Civilization cards
 #### Byzantine card
 * Unique Unit: Cataphract